ISO 14000 family: Check: Measure and monitor the processes and report results

 During the "check" stage, performance is monitored and periodically measured to ensure that the organization's environmental targets and objectives are being met.
 In addition, internal audits are conducted at planned intervals to ascertain whether the EMS meets the user's expectations and whether the processes and procedures are being adequately maintained and monitored.

 Act: Take action to improve performance of EMS based on results

 After the checking stage, a management review is conducted to ensure that the objectives of the EMS are being met, the extent to which they are being met, and that communications are being appropriately managed.
+The set targets are evaluated and if they are not being achieved then they are reevaluated.
 Additionally, the review evaluates changing circumstances, such as legal requirements, in order to make recommendations for further improvement of the system.
 These recommendations are incorporated through continual improvement: plans are renewed or new plans are made, and the EMS moves forward.